Comprehensive fees (tuition + room and board) for the 2019-20 academic year are $50,176. This includes $41,566 for tuition and

 Once you’ve been accepted for admission, we’ll send you more detailed information about scholarships to get your financial aid package started.
 Nearly 100 percent of Concordia students benefit from financial aid.

 Work-study is a form of need-based financial aid to help you cover your college expenses.
-You can work on campus or through the American Reads program in Fargo-Moorhead.
+You can work on campus or through the America Reads program in Fargo-Moorhead.
 If you qualify, it will be a part of your financial aid package.
 And even if you don’t qualify for work-study, you can still work on campus.
 Unlike other forms of financial aid, your work-study earnings do not go to your tuition account.
 Your bi-weekly paycheck goes directly to you.
 We recommend you use your earnings for books and spending money.

 Yes.
 Your financial aid would be credited to your account in the Business Office, just like if you were studying on campus.
 You can apply for federal or private loans to help cover the costs of additional expenses, such as airfare.